Previous dayApril 26, 2026Next day

 558.7 km---✓ ReviewedUSGS →

-This magnitude 4.6 event was detected south of the Fiji Islands on April 26, 2026, with origin time 22:05 UTC.
+Reports of a magnitude 4.6 earthquake south of the Fiji Islands came in on April 26, 2026 at 22:05 UTC.
 At 558.7 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-The epicenter is at -23.741°, 179.622°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -23.741°N, 179.622°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26